silverstripe/silverstripe-dms-cart/README.md

 ## Overview

-The module adds a new `DMSDocumentCart` model which allows for the request of physical copies of documents from a Document Management Module to be printed and/or downloaded.
+The module adds a new `DMSDocumentCart` model which allows for the request of physical copies of documents from a Document Management Module to be printed and sent to a physical address.

 ## Features

- * Ability to request printed copies of several documents from a Document Set
+ * Ability to request printed copies of documents which are marked as `Allowed in Cart`
+ * Set a per document limit on total copies which can be requested
+ * View and amend historical print requests

 ## Documentation